 Visual Items (i.e. their shapes) can be shown or hidden, or the transparency can be changed .

 The transparency of Visual Items (i.e. their shapes) can be changed from 1 (solid) to 0 (invisible).
 This can be done in an instant or via a transition period.

 Function = Resize

 The width and height of Visual Items (i.e. their shapes) can be changed.
-This can be done in an instant or via a transition period and this can be done for one visual items, a group, a list, a collection, types, classes or attribute based.
+This can be done in an instant or via a transition period and this can be done for one visual item, a group, a list, a collection, types, classes or attribute-based.

 Function = Turn & Rotate